-To ensure consistency across STAs and between measures of severity and health economic analyses in an STA, HRQoL are valued using tariffs derived from the general population and relevant to the Norwegian adult population.
-The EQ-5D with the UK population-based EQ-5D-3L tariff (93) must be applied until a more relevant and applicable tariff is available.
-The Norwegian 15D tariff can be applied in scenario analyses (94).
+To ensure consistency across STAs and between measures of severity and health economic analyses in a STA, HRQoL are valued using tariffs derived from the general population and relevant to the Norwegian adult population.
+The Norwegian population-based EQ-5D-5L tariff (93) must be applied.